Staff

 Board

-Mrs. Aliya Farooq: Muslim
+Mrs. Aliya Farooq, Chairperson

-Mrs. Aliya Farooq has a degree in Business Administration from Ball State University in Muncie, Indiana.
+Aliya Farooq has a degree in Business Administration from Ball State University in Muncie, Indiana.
 She was born in Washington DC and raised in Maryland.
 Aliya moved to Chester, Virginia in 1997, when her husband began his medical practice in Hopewell.
 She served on the Board of Directors at Iqra Academy of Virginia from 2000 to 2015, in the positions of secretary, vice-chair, chair and consultant.
 Since then, Aliya has been an active member of several local interfaith organizations such as Richmond Interfaith Climate Justice League and Salaam Shalom.
 With Richmond Interfaith Climate Justice, she was able to assist in three educational programs regarding urgent climate change issues, held at the Islamic Center of Virginia.
 She has also contacted other local Mosques and has encouraged them to implement greener practices.
 Aliya believes that women are the backbone of all societies and have the power to create change within communities.

-Dr. Laura Hartman: Christian
+Dr. Laura Hartman, Secretary

 ROANOKE AREA INTERFAITH STEWARDS OF THE EARTH (RAISE)

-Dr. Laura Hartman was born and raised in Kentucky, where she learned to love trees and find spirituality in the mountains.
+Laura Hartman was born and raised in Kentucky, where she learned to love trees and find spirituality in the mountains.
 She studied religion in college and graduate school, earning her Ph.D. in environmental ethics in 2008.
 She has been an invited speaker on environmental topics in a variety of Christian and non-Christian contexts and has experience with interfaith dialogue.
 She is the author of The Christian Consumer: Living Faithfully in a Fragile World (Oxford, 2011) and the editor of That All May Flourish: Comparative Religious Environmental Ethics (Oxford, 2018).
 She has taught in the environmental studies program at Roanoke College since 2018.
 She lives in Roanoke and loves to sing, ride the bus, and pray for the healing of creation.

-Rev. Andrew Millard: Unitarian Universalist
+Unitarian Universalist

-Rev. Andrew Millard has served the Mission of the UU Fellowship of the Peninsula (Newport News) since 2010.
+Andrew Millard has served the Mission of the UU Fellowship of the Peninsula (Newport News) since 2010.
 Born and raised in England, he came to the United States for graduate school in physics; some years later he joined the Sierra Club, the Institute on Religion in an Age of Science, the World Pantheist Movement and the Unitarian Society of Hartford (in that order).
 He went back to school at Hartford Seminary before transferring to the Iliff School of Theology in Denver.
 Andrew lives in Gloucester with Allison, their pre-teen daughter and their furry family.

-Rabbi Daniel S Alexander: Jewish
+Rabbi Daniel S Alexander

-Ordained a rabbi in 1979 by Hebrew Union College-Jewish Institute of Religion, Rabbi Dan served nine years as the Executive Director of the B’nai B’rith Hillel Foundation at the University of Virginia.
+Ordained a rabbi in 1979 by Hebrew Union College-Jewish Institute of Religion, Dan Alexander served nine years as the Executive Director of the B’nai B’rith Hillel Foundation at the University of Virginia.
 He has taught in the Department of Religious Studies at UVA, for the Chaplaincy Services of the UVA Health System and at churches, schools, and civic organizations.
 In 1988, he began a 28-year career as rabbi of Congregation Beth Israel in Charlottesville, retiring and becoming Rabbi Emeritus in 2016.

 Rabbi Dan earned a Doctor of Ministry degree from the Wesley Theological Seminary in 2002 and completed a two-year training in Jewish Spiritual Direction in 2007.
 He founded the Interfaith Movement Promoting Action by People in Congregations Together (IMPACT), an organization devoted to social justice in Charlottesville.
 A lifelong lover of the outdoors, he has served as one of IMPACT’s representatives on the national Steering Committee, Care for Creation.
 He has also served on IMPACT’s Strategy and Research Committees for the local Care for Creation work.